Do Pilots Need to Eat Different Meals from Each Other?

 What is a Standard Operating Procedure?

-Standard Operating Procedures (SOPs) serve a number of purposes such as:
+In aviation, and specifically for pilots, Standard Operating Procedures (SOPs) serve a number of purposes such as:

 - Ensuring that aircraft is flown correctly in accordance with the manufacturer’s guidelines